This information is to help the potential Doors to Freedom resident know what to expect. If you have any questions, do not hesitate to contact us.

 Education plays a major role at Doors to Freedom because it creates opportunities for a more beautiful future.

 When girls enter into our program, we assess where they are in their education.
-From there we create an individualized plan to help her pursue her goals of obtaining her high school diploma or her GED.
+From there we create an individualized plan to help her pursue her goal of obtaining her high school diploma or her GED.

 Doors to Freedom uses a unique curriculum that combines academics and methodology.
 The curriculum is based on physiological development patterns so that girls can master learning, critical analysis, conceptualization, and cognitive reasoning.
 By using this method, students learn to teach themselves with the aid of educational staff and volunteers.